-8. Eligibility of write-in candidate:
+10. Eligibility of write-in candidate:

 - a) No person shall be eligible as a write-in candidate in a special or general primary, a special or general primary runoff, or in a special or general election runoff. - b) No person shall be eligible as a write-in candidate in a general or special election if such person was a candidate for nomination or election to the same office in the immediately preceding primary. - c) No person elected on a write-in vote shall be eligible to hold office unless notice of his or her intention of candidacy was filed and published no earlier than January 1 and no later than the Tuesday after the first Monday in September prior to the election in the case of a general election or at least 20 or more days prior to a special election.
-In a general or special election of county officers, - notice must be filed with the superintendent of elections in the county in which the person is to be a candidate and published in the official organ of the same county by the person giving notice of intention to be a write-in candidate or by some other person or group of persons qualified to vote in the subject election; and - 2. a copy of the notice as published and an affidavit that the notice has been published, including the name of the newspaper and the date of publication, must be filed with the superintendent of elections not later than the fifth day after the deadline for filing and publishing such notice.
+In a state general or special election, - notice must be filed with the Secretary of State and published in a paper of general circulation in the state by the person giving notice of intention to be a write-in candidate or by some other person or group of persons qualified to vote in the subject election; and - a copy of the notice as published and an affidavit that the notice has been published, including the name of the newspaper and date of publication, must be filed with the Secretary of State not later than the fifth day after the deadline for filing and publishing such notice.